bloomreach/brxm/cms/richtext/ckeditor/resources/src/main/resources/ckeditor/README.md

   - [wordcount](https://github.com/w8tcha/CKEditor-WordCount-Plugin)
   - [youtube](https://github.com/fonini/ckeditor-youtube-plugin)

-### Link types
+### Surrounding anchors

-The list of link types in the Link Info tab of the Link dialog can be configured via the configuration property `linkTypes` (string), which contains a comma-separated list of link types.
-The default value is `url,anchor,email`, so by default the Link dialog will show the same options as before.
-The option selected by default is the first item in the comma-separated list.
+The custom configuration property `linkShowSurroundingAnchors` controls whether anchors surrounding the editor are shown as targets in the 'Link to anchors in the text' option of the Link dialog.
+The default value is `true`, which corresponds to the behavior of vanilla CKEditor.
+When set to `false`, only anchors within the editable area are shown as possible targets.
+The latter is especially useful when the 'divarea' plugin is used and not all anchors in the surrounding page should show up as options in the Link dialog.

 ## Versions